K-A-I-L-A-S-H/iluvcoffee/README.md

-nest g class src/coffees/dtos/create-coffee.dto --no-spec -> creates a class for dtos with no specs nest g guard common/guards/api-key                        -> creates a class for guards nest g interceptor common/interceptors/wrap-response      -> creates an interceptor
+nest g class src/coffees/dtos/create-coffee.dto --no-spec -> creates a class for dtos with no specs nest g guard common/guards/api-key                        -> creates a class for guards nest g interceptor common/interceptors/wrap-response      -> creates an interceptor nest g pipe common/pipes/parse-int                        -> creates a class for pipe (used for validation or transformation)
 // class can be used to create the DTOs or Entities
 ```